openmymai/Tempmon/README.md

-# Temperature Monitoring
+# Realtime Temperature Monitoring
-Temperature Monitoring on Raspberry Pi 3 with DS18B20 Kit by Go Fiber and NextJS Static.
+Realtime Temperature Monitoring on Raspberry Pi 3 with DS18B20 Kit by Go Fiber and NextJS Static.
 This project run on high performance Go Fiber and serve static files which export from NextJS.

 ### Go Fiber features could make the great projects.